-The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops (relatively abundant), Diloma sp., Cellana radians, Sypharochiton pelliserpentis, Xenostrobus pulex and barnacle Chamaesipho sp.
-A species of green algae resembling Ulva intestinalis was present, as was the brown alga Ralfsia sp., and the red algal species Gelidium caulacantheum and Corallina officinalis.
-In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass and was less diverse (Photo 5).
+The following invertebrates were present on the upper shore in the vicinity of the pipe: molluscs Melagraphia aethiops (relatively abundant), Turbo smaragdus, Diloma sp., Cellana radians, Sypharochiton pelliserpentis, and barnacle Chamaesipho sp.
+A species of green alga resembling Ulva intestinalis extensively covered the upper shore, and spread beyond 5m from the outfall (Photo 5).
+Although this species occurred along the high tide mark on the coast, it was more prolific around the outfall (Photo 5).
+The green alga Chaetomorpha sp. was also observed in the mixing zone.
+The brown alga Ralfsia sp., and the red algal species Gelidium caulacantheum and Corallina officinalis were present within 5 m of the outfall, although there was very little Corallina officinalis.
+In comparison with the intertidal community further down the shore, the area surrounding the pipe supported very little biomass and was less diverse (Photo 6).
 However, this assemblage was similar to that found on previous inspections in the vicinity of the pipe, and is typical for this height on the shore.